truenas/documentation/static/includes/PoolCreationWizardCommonSettings.md

 &NewLine;

-This wizard screen provides the option to configure a VDEV using the **Automated Disk Selection** fields.
+This wizard screen lets you configure a VDEV using the **Automated Disk Selection** fields.
 To individually find and select disks for a VDEV, click **Manual Disk Selection** in the **Advanced Options** area.

 Choosing a dRAID VDEV layout removes the **Manual Disk Selection** button and adds different options to the **Automated Disk Selection** area.